History of life: Evolution of soil

 Soil formation would have been very slow until the appearance of burrowing animals, which mix the mineral and organic components of soil and whose feces are a major source of organic components.
 Burrows have been found in Ordovician sediments, and are attributed to annelids (worms) or arthropods.

 Plants and the Late Devonian wood crisis

 In aquatic algae, almost all cells are capable of photosynthesis and are nearly independent.
-Life on land required plants to become internally more complex and specialized: photosynthesis is most efficient at the top; roots extract water and nutrients from the ground; and the intermediate parts support and transport.
+Life on land requires plants to become internally more complex and specialized: photosynthesis is most efficient at the top; roots extract water and nutrients from the ground; and the intermediate parts support and transport.